aplteam/MarkAPL/Files/MarkAPL.md

 [^footnote]: A multi-line definition.
   As long as the following paras are indented by two spaces they are considered part of the footnote.

   Even an empty line doesn't interrupt the definition, although two do.
-In-line formatting **is** of course supported.
+Inline formatting **is** of course supported.
 ~~~

 Notes: